flag-UK

 How to get from Funchal cruise port to the city centre

-Funchal cruise terminal is around a mile from the centre of Funchal, so you can walk into the city in around 15 minutes, or take a shuttle bus for around £7 return.
-You’ll also find taxis right outside the Madeira cruise port.
+Funchal cruise terminal is around a mile from the centre of Funchal, making the journey into the city a total breeze.
+You can walk into the city in around 15 minutes, or take a shuttle bus for around £7 return.

 What to see and do from Funchal cruise port